msincuba/jembi-challenge/README.md

 ## Do's and don'ts

+* Complete this challenge on your **OWN**.
+There are multiple solutions to this problem and we want to see yours.
 * **KISS** Keep things simple
 * **_DO NOT_** invent additional requirements or design a solution to solve every hypothetical scenario.
 Just design a solution to the presented challenge.
 * **_DO NOT_** spend days on this challenge.
 We are only expecting this to take you a few hours so if find yourself spending days on this challenge, you might want to start wondering whether you are not over engineering your solution.